kelcc/jhu-thesis-template/README.md

 * `jhu12.clo` – The 12pt font "class option" file that contains the specific formatting commands for a 12-point font JHU thesis document.

-* `IEEEtran.bst` – A recent version (as of May 2007) of the BibTeX style file for formatting citations in the style used by IEEE Transactions journals.
+* `IEEEtran.bst` – A recent version (as of Aug 2015) of the BibTeX style file for formatting citations in the style used by IEEE Transactions journals.

 * `thesis.bib` – A sample bibliography file in BibTeX format.

+* `glossary.tex` – A sample glossary file.

 * `root.tex` – The "root" LaTeX file that contains the LaTeX preamble as well as "include" statements for each of your thesis chapters.